plista/aws-terraform-deployment-role/README.md

 Find each resource with the prefix `SQUAD_my_software`.
 It's not possible to use interpolation, just edit it to match the `SQUAD` name and service name

+The reason why resources have highly specific names is that we don't want to include them into a global infrastructure project and find that the same resource names are being used in other projects.
+So the way around this is to name each resource with a prefix relating to the project.
+That way the problem is avoided completely.

 ### Local value `local.squad`

 Try to make this value the same as the team the service is being built for